pebble/pebble-api-node/README.md

 ### Development

+We're using [Gulp](https://github.com/gulpjs/gulp) to tie our build-related tasks together.
+If you're hacking on the module, be sure to `npm install gulp -g` and use `gulp watch` as you work!

 #### Running Tests

-- `make test` runs tests
-- `make test-cov` runs tests + test coverage
+- `npm test`/`gulp` runs tests + code coverage
-- `make open-cov` opens test coverage results in your browser
+- `gulp open-cov` opens test coverage results in your browser

 ## Sponsored by